AngleSideAngle/AngleSideAngle/cv.typ

 *Massachusetts Institute of Technology* #h(1fr) Cambridge, MA \
 Candidate for Bachelor's Degree in Computer Science #h(1fr) 8/2024 -- Present \
+- Completed _Fundamentals of Programming_ and _Introduction to Low-level Programming_
+- Currently taking _Robotics: Science and Systems_ and _Computation Structures_
-- Programmer on the MIT Motorsports FSAE team
+// - Programmer on the MIT Motorsports FSAE team
-// - Conducting research on system integration for UAVs with the MIT Marine Autonomy Lab

 *The Bronx High School of Science* #h(1fr) Bronx, NY \
 Advanced Regents Diploma #h(1fr) 8/2020 -- 6/2024 \